OMIF – Music Industry Initiatives

 MII will provide funding to successful applicants that engage in strategic and collective initiatives with long-term impacts on growth and sustainability in the music sector by building market share, increasing sales, promoting innovation and expanding regional capacity.
 Eligible activities include: professional development, training, networking/business to business initiatives, business analytics and market development export activities (including showcasing Ontario talent).

-The OMIF Music Industry Initiatives stream has a continuous application intake, and applications may be submitted from program launch until Thursday, October 24, 2024 at 5:00 PM ET, or until all funds have been allocated.
+The OMIF Music Industry Initiatives stream has a continuous application intake, and applications may be submitted from program launch until Thursday, October 23, 2025 at 5:00 PM ET.

 Applicants will receive a response within 8-10 weeks of submitting an application.